e-flux-platform/chargestation/README.md

 - [x] OCPP Command drill-down
 - [x] OCPP Command summary
 - [x] Visual indicator that charging is happening
-- [ ] Tweak UI for big screens
 - [ ] Make GetConfiguration and ChangeConfiguration work
+- [ ] Support for using two connectors
 - [ ] Auto start session via parameters
-- [ ] Support for using two connectors
 - [ ] Visual progress bar on car state of charge
 - [ ] Support for authorization
 - [ ] Run any OCPP command